hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 If you're running a [validator client](#beacon-node-and-validator-client), create a test Ethereum address (you can do this in [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet)).
-Fund this address with testnet ETH using a [Goerli Faucet](https://goerli-faucet.com/).
+Fund this address with testnet ETH using a faucet.
+You can find a list of [Goerli faucets](https://github.com/eth-clients/goerli#meta-data-g%C3%B6rli) and [Sepolia faucets](https://github.com/eth-clients/sepolia#meta-data-sepolia).

 !!! note